TheRickyZhang/Cpp_Playground/CppSoftwareDesign.typ

 - Everything becomes a template, not flexible

 = Bridge
+Class instances hold reference to implementation and delegate to it
+- Structural design pattern; focuses on physical dependencies of abstraction and implementation
 - As opposed to usual definition, decouple things by constructing a bridge to separate them
-- A structural design pattern, as focuses on physical dependencies
 - For instance, if we store SingleLayer in BeybladeBody, instead of directly storing a unique_ptr<SingleLayer>, we instead create abstract base class Layer, and SingleLayer inherit from Layer, storing a Layer in BeybladeBody.
 - Compilation Firewall: changes to implementation details should not cause recompilation to higher classes
 - Want to use pimpl = pointer implementation (condense member variables into one std::unique_ptr(Pimpl))